-(a) for all Residential Mortgage Loans that are not Defaulted Loans, M = 0.80;

-(b) for all Commercial Mortgage Loans that are not Defaulted Loans, M = 0.60, subject in any case to the Aggregate Percentage Limitation (as defined under "D" below); and minus the aggregate sum of the following reductions to the aggregate Adjusted Outstanding Principal Balance of the Mortgage Loans in the Portfolio:

-(c) for all Mortgage Loans that are Defaulted Loans M = 0;
+- (a) for all Residential Mortgage Loans that are not Defaulted Loans, M = 0.80; - (b) for all Commercial Mortgage Loans that are not Defaulted Loans, M = 0.60, subject in any case to the Aggregate Percentage Limitation (as defined under "D" below); and - (c) for all Mortgage Loans that are Defaulted Loans M = 0;

-(1) a Mortgage Loan (or any Security relating thereto) in relation to which a breach of the representations and warranties contained in the relevant Master Transfer Agreement has occurred and has not been remedied or which is subject to any indemnity and/or repurchase obligation of the Seller or any relevant Additional Seller, and in each case the Seller or any relevant Additional Seller, has not repurchased the Mortgage Loan or Mortgage Loans (each an Affected Loan) of the relevant Debtor, to the extent required by the terms of the relevant Master Transfer Agreement.
-In this event, the aggregate Adjusted Outstanding Principal Balance of the Mortgage Loans in the Portfolio (as calculated on the relevant Calculation Date) will be deemed to be reduced by an amount equal to the Adjusted Outstanding Principal Balance of the relevant Affected Loan or Affected Loans (as calculated on the relevant Calculation Date); and/or

-(2) the Seller or any Additional Seller is in breach of any other material warranty under the relevant Master Transfer Agreement and/or the Servicer is in breach of a material term of the Servicing Agreement.
+- (1) a Mortgage Loan (or any Security relating thereto) in relation to which a breach of the representations and warranties contained in the relevant | Agreement has occurred and has not been remedied or which is subject to any indemnity and/or repurchase obligation of the Seller or any relevant Additional Seller, and in each case the Seller or any relevant Additional Seller, has not repurchased the Mortgage Loan or Mortgage Loans (each an Affected Loan) of the relevant Debtor, to the extent required by the terms of the relevant Master Transfer Agreement.
+In this event, the aggregate Adjusted Outstanding Principal Balance of the Mortgage Loans in the Portfolio (as calculated on the relevant Calculation Date) will be deemed to be reduced by an amount equal to the Adjusted Outstanding Principal Balance of the relevant Affected Loan or Affected Loans (as calculated on the relevant Calculation Date); and/or - the Seller or any Additional Seller is in breach of any other material warranty under the relevant Master Transfer Agreement and/or the Servicer is in breach of a material term of the Servicing Agreement.
 In this event, the aggregate Adjusted Outstanding Principal Balance of the Mortgage Loans in the Portfolio (as calculated on the relevant Calculation Date) will be deemed to be reduced by an amount equal to the resulting financial loss incurred by the Covered Bond Guarantor (such financial loss to be calculated by the Covered Bond Guarantor or on its behalf by the Calculation Agent without double counting and to be reduced by any amount paid (in cash or in kind) to the Covered Bond Guarantor by the Issuer, the Seller, any Additional Seller and/or the Servicer to indemnify the Covered Bond Guarantor for such financial loss);